twillis/pyramid_angularstarter/README.md

 database migrations via alembic are already configured with this template as well.

-Hopefully everything else is self explanatory. :)
+Hopefully everything else is self explanatory.
+But if not, maybe reading [this] (https://github.com/twillis/pyramid_angularstarter/wiki/Example-usage-of-pyramid_angularstarter) will help:)